andygp503-GigNest/gignest-legal/privacy.md

 ## 13. Third-Party Links and Services

 The Service may contain links to third-party websites or integrate with third-party gig platforms.
 This Privacy Policy does not apply to those third parties.
-We encourage you to review the privacy policies of any third-party services you use in connection with GigNest.
+We encourage you to review the privacy policies of any third-party services you use in connection with Freelance Wallet.

 ---